-Between 1965-1981 years, it traveled in the shape of convex direction and caused good rainfall and floods in many years.
+Between 1920-1981 years, it traveled in the shape of convex direction for about 62 years and caused good rainfall and floods in many years.

-Betwhen 1982-2020 years, it traveled in the shape of concave direction and caused low rainfall and droughts in many years.
+Between 1982-2009 years, it traveled in the shape of concave direction for about 27 years and caused low rainfall and droughts in many years.

-From 2020, it is going to travel upwards in the shape of convex direction for 56 years that's until 2056 and will be resulting good rainfall and floods in the coming years.
+From 2010, it is going to travel upwards in the shape of convex direction for 56 years that's until 2056 and will be resulting good rainfall and floods in the coming years.

-Study and discussion:
+Study & discussion: